tencent cloud

 Use TEM JAR/WAR for deployment.

 Deployment based on TEM JAR/WAR is easy to use and efficient.
-It provides best practices for JAR package image builds by default.
+It provides practical tutorials for JAR package image builds by default.
 TEM offers a build process that can fully utilize the build cache by default and uses the new-gen build tool BuildKit to increase the build speed by over 50%.
 Moreover, build logs can be queried to make the entire build process traceable.

 Setting Application Acceleration